mpraphullakumar/datamining/README.md

 simplicity, Naive Bayes is known to outperform even highly sophisticated classification methods.
 Bayes theorem provides a way of calculating posterior probability P(c|x) - (read as Probability of c given x), from P(c), P(x) and P(x|c).
 Look at the equation below: >

+#how to run
+use google colab
+download the dataset from kaggle upload the .pynb file and the dataset run the code